bencao/acts_as_brand_new_copy/README.md

 end
 ```

-Can you copy a grade with its teachers and students to another grade in a few lines of code?
+Can you copy a grade with its teachers and students to another grade in a few lines of code, keeping the relationships between teachers and students?
 To me, it's no, consequently acts_as_brand_new_copy was born.

 ## Usage